awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DocumentDB.md

 By default, a newly created Amazon DocumentDB cluster accepts secure connections only using Transport Layer Security \(TLS\)\.
 When TLS is enabled, every connection to Amazon DocumentDB requires a public key\.

-You can retrieve the public key for Amazon DocumentDB by downloading the file, `rds-combined-ca-bundle.pem`, from an AWS\-hosted Amazon S3 bucket\.
+You can retrieve the public key for Amazon DocumentDB by downloading the file, `rds-combined-ca-bundle.pem`, from an AWS hosted Amazon S3 bucket\.
 For more information on downloading this file, see [Encrypting connections using TLS](https://docs.aws.amazon.com/documentdb/latest/developerguide/security.encryption.ssl.html) in the *Amazon DocumentDB Developer Guide*

 After you download this \.pem file, you can import the public key that it contains into AWS DMS as described following\.